acuschwarze/mathematics-and-ai/readme.md

 <p>
 <b>Prerequisite courses and skills</b>: Math  13, Math 22 or Math 24, and Math 23, or advanced placement/ instructor override.
 Familiarity with at least one programming language.
 (Python preferred.)
-Students who request an instructor override should have encountered the concepts in the <a href="#concepts">Prerequisite concepts</a> checklist in their previous coursework or self study.
+Students who request an instructor override should have encountered the concepts in the prerequisite concepts checklist in their previous coursework or self study.
 </p>

 <p>